zhutmost/spinalhdl-template/README.md

 ### For more infomation

 Visit the [documentation](https://spinalhdl.github.io/SpinalDoc-RTD) for more SpinalHDL usage.
-If you have any questions or suggestions, please [open an issue](https://github.com/SpinalHDL/SpinalHDL/issues).
-You can also find other SpinalHDL users and developers on [Gitter](https://gitter.im/SpinalHDL/SpinalHDL).
+If you have any questions or suggestions about this template itself, please [open an issue](https://github.com/zhutmost/spinalhdl-template/issues).